pranavek/CTF-Writeups/picoCTF/Irish_Name_Repo_2/README.md

 ## Challenge

->  Do you think you can log us in?
-Try to see if you can login!
+> Someone has bypassed the login before, and now it's being strengthened.
+Try to see if you can still login!

 ## Solution